Your guide to registrations for international transport

 A deferment account provides an easy solution for managing customs duty and VAT payments.

-Deferment accounts are port specific.
-For example, a freight agent will need two accounts to clear goods at Durban and Cape Town port.
+Deferment accounts are port-specific.
+For example, a freight agent will need two accounts to clear goods at Durban and Cape Town ports.
 More information on having and maintaining a deferment account is available here.

 Who needs a deferment account?